crossplane/crossplane/design/one-pager-fn-claim-conditions.md

 ## Background

 ### Desired Behavior
-Composition Function authors should be able to communicate with users.
+Composition Function authors should be able to communicate and translate the underlying status with users.

-Topics of communication include:
+#### Managed Resource Status
+We think authors often won't want to surface the status as it appear on an MR, but will probably want to derive more user-friendly messages from it.
+Messages that are more meaningful to folks reading claims.

+Some examples include:
+- The external system for an MR is unreachable.
-- The status of underlying resources.
+- The MR is incorrectly configured.
-- Errors that need to be resolved by the user.
+- The MR is being created, updated, etc.

-- Internal errors.
+#### Internal Errors
+We think authors may want to have a catch-all Internal Error message.
+Authors should be able to display the real error on the XR and provide a basic "Internal Error" message on the Claim.

+Currently internal errors often leave the Claim in a "Waiting" state.
+It would be nice to notify the user that an internal error was encountered, and that the team has been notified by an alert.

 ### Existing Behavior